 You might remember that I didn’t really fall for Astana during my first trip there.
 It was cold, grey and I found the city to be a bit soulless.

 I didn’t think of returning to Astana but I still ended up there, even longer than I planned due to the canceled flight.
 And this time I actually enjoyed the city much more.

 I think the snow and fog did a trick, Astana looked so much better – mysterious, intriguing and surreal.
 Now I can definitely recommend visiting Astana but only in the wintertime as I can’t vouch for the city outside of the cold months.

 In times of global warming, Astana is one of the last bastions of a beautiful winter wonderland.

 For the end I left a few announcements that might interest you:

 - Sign up to my newsletter or follow me on Bloglovin to get updates about the new posts

 - Join my Facebook group about Eastern Europe, the Balkans and former USSR and connect with fellow travellers and enthusiasts of these regions – just click here!

 - I’ve included a few handy links of services and products I personally like and use so you can plan your own trip to Kazakhstan too.
 They are often affiliate links.
 This means I will get a small commission if you book/purchase anything through my links, at no extra costs for you.
-If you like what you are reading and seeing here and would like to support me and my blog please consider using those links.
-It would be like getting me a virtual drink that you don’t have to pay for!
-Thanks!
+Thank you!

 LIKED IT?
 PIN THIS POST FOR LATER!